venitahagerty/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Metadata for Variable in the Host Model
 ==================================================

 To establish the link between host model variables and physics scheme variables, the host model must provide metadata information similar to those presented in :numref:`Section %s <MetadataRules>`.
-The host model can have multiple metadata files (``.meta``), each with the required ``[ccpp-table-properties]`` section and the related ``[ccpp-arg-table]`` sections in each file.
+The host model can have multiple metadata files (``.meta``), each with the required ``[ccpp-table-properties]`` section and the related ``[ccpp-arg-table]`` sections.
 The host model Fortran files contain three-line snippets to indicate the location for insertion of the metadata information contained in the corresponding section in the ``.meta`` file.

 .. _SnippetMetadata: